nateforsyth/nateforsyth.github.io/_posts/2019-04-17-removing-sharepoint-page-sections.md

 $pg = Get-PnPClientSidePage -Identity _sectionTest
 ~~~

+You now have a fresh instance of the page to interrogate.

-#### View the page sections again, noting the results where the page section @ position 0 was removed.
+#### View the page sections again.

 ~~~powershell
 $pg.Sections